Level 4 - The game!

 - If all cards are

-of our program should now change from consisting of just a Deck
+The Model of our program should now change from consisting of just a Deck to being a GameState.

-We also need a function that can handle the three different GameState
+We also need a function that can handle the three different GameStates.

 Task: